zannloo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to move a specific student from a source group to destination group with the path
-2. AddressBook moves the student from a source group to destination group
+2. ProfBook moves the student from a source group to destination group

    Use case ends.